RoadieHQ/marketing-site/content/docs/getting-started/create-admin-group/index.md

 You often want to allow power users to edit the layouts and install plugins while preventing ordinary users from making unintended changes to the application setup.
 Roadie Backstage has a concept of admins to enable this.
 This uses a Group entity in the catalog and users associated with that group are "admins".

+⚠️  Roadies admins are a conveniece feature rather than a security feature.
+Admins have no ability to read secrets or access other secure information inside Roadie.

 ## Setup